-Input numbers and standard conversion values
+Input numbers and standard values

 Input numbers are for instance the amount of fertiliser to grow rape or the amount of electricity and natural gas to convert rapeseed into biodiesel.
 Standard conversion values are for instance the emissions of nitrous oxide or carbon dioxide per kilogramme of nitrogen fertiliser or per megajoule of natural gas.
 These are required to convert input numbers into GHG emissions.

-As the Renewable Energy Directive and the Fuel Quality Directive do not fix these standard conversion values, economic operators can freely choose the most favourable ones.
-This will lead to differences in results among economic operators, even when the calculations have been made for the same shipment of biofuel.
+As the Renewable Energy Directive and the Fuel Quality Directive do not fix these standard values, economic operators can freely choose the most favourable ones.
+This can lead to differences in results among economic operators, even when the calculations have been made for the same shipment of biofuel.
 The difference in results can be as high as 10%, 20% or even more.